However, I wanted to address a larger question I had when I first looked into them, and why I, personally, decided not to proceed.

 However, I do know people who say they’ve found cortisone injections in the SI joints to be helpful.

-So… again, everyone is different.
+As I always say, everyone is different.
 I do think there is a big range, from person to person, in terms of what type of dysfunction they actually have, and how much inflammation is present.
+(Check out my post on the four types of SI joint dysfunction for more on this!).

-If you have significant inflammation, it would stand to reason that cortisone might help you.
+If you have significant inflammation or degeneration, it would stand to reason that cortisone might help you.